 Mariah will tackle pinning down what knowledge is needed for a role that is “ambiguous by nature,” and talk about why many people and companies lack understanding of the true scope of the role.
 Using case studies, Mariah will illustrate the true value a PM brings to both would-be practitioners and team leaders who are interested in learning more about the skills and knowledge needed to be a successful Product Manager.

 The conference will be held at the beautiful Libby Gardner Concert Hall in Salt Lake City, Utah.
+The hall is within the David Gardner Hall, on the University of Utah campus.

 Maps and directions